 I do not dare to eat this chocolate today!

 - Chocolates with chess pieces 2.5×2.5×1.2

-Of course this is not a real netsuke.
-They are not playing chess either.
-But it is a very nice piece of carving.
+This a nice netsuke of 2 playing men.
+They are not playing chess however, but I think it is go.
+It is a very nice piece of carving.

 - Japan, "men playing chess (go!)"